sparkletown/sparkle/README.md

 Install the platform dependencies with `npm`:

-**Important Note:** `npm` v7+ is not supported, it will cause issues with our `package-lock.json`, and you may end up with the wrong dependency versions.
+**Important** `npm` v7+ is not supported, it will cause issues with our `package-lock.json`, and you may end up with the wrong dependency versions.
 Check your current npm version with `npm -v`.

 ```bash
 npm install